 Four Seasons Fort Lauderdale will have 189 accommodations — including 19 suites and 41 hotel residences — with nautical touches and Atlantic Ocean or Intracoastal vistas, a six-treatment-room spa and two infinity pools.
 And a third of the property will be devoted to green space.

-In anticipation of the hotel’s December opening, Karp took some time out from designing the Legacy Hotel & Residences at the Miami Worldcenter, the world’s first COVID-conscious skyscraper and medical center, to share what else we can expect at the sun-soaked Fort Lauderdale getaway.
+In anticipation of the hotel’s early 2022 opening, Karp took some time out from designing the Legacy Hotel & Residences at the Miami Worldcenter, the world’s first COVID-conscious skyscraper and medical center, to share what else we can expect at the sun-soaked Fort Lauderdale getaway.

 Tell us about Four Seasons Hotel and Residences Fort Lauderdale.